tanhongit/ruby_on_rails_6_shop/README.md

 ### 4.8.
 Load data into database

-We use loop loop to load data into database, run the following commands in turn:
+We use loop to load data into database, run the following commands in turn:

 ```
 $ rails runner bin/create_dummy_orders.rb